Annabelle F. Coote

 Having worked with adults and adolescents in residential, outpatient and college settings, and holding clinical roles ranging from staff therapist to clinical director, I was excited to form my own private practice, Movement Matters, Integrative Psychotherapy .
 I am particularly drawn to working with women who feel restricted in their ability to be authentically themselves and who have barriers to moving with ease through their lives, and who know they are ready to work on growth and transformation.

 In addition to working with clients, I love supporting therapists to rekindle their inspiration and nurture their vitality as professionals.
 I do this through supervision and consultation, presenting workshops, teaching, and involvement and service in professional organizations.
 I am happy to share my work as the author of “Returning Home: One Woman’s Journey from Depression to Joyous Living Using Body-Centered and Creative Approaches in Dance/Movement Therapy,” a chapter in The Use of the Creative Therapies in Treating Depression (2015).
-[I see this has a hyperlink to the interview on my current website – would it make sense to link it through on the new website to the interview?]

 I still love being in nature, and I still love dancing.
 And I’m very happy to share these joys with my husband, two children, and our dog Indy in the beauty of the Berkshires of Massachusetts.